 Space and science is fun and fascinating and high altitude weather balloon provide an inexpensive opportunity to explore to upper reaches of our atmosphere from right here in Upstate New York.
-Overlook Horizon Inc. is a non-profit 501(c)(3) educational public charity organization that began in the spring of 2016 when we starting launching our first high altitude balloons (HABs) to participate annually in the Global Space Balloon Challenge.
+Overlook Horizon Inc. is a non-profit 501(c)(3) educational public charity organization that began in the spring of 2016 when we starting launching our first high altitude balloons (HABs).
 Since then, our team has expanded our program to help inspire students and adults into exploring science and technology themselves to see what they can build!

 High altitude balloons (weather balloons) generally have a pretty simple setup that involves a latex balloon filled with helium (or hydrogen), a payload filled with sensors and a parachute which allows it to safely return for retrieval.
 Although seemingly simple, they provide incredible opportunities for continuing education since the flights cover all areas of science and technology including earth science, meteorology, computing, engineering, mathematics and much more.
 Plus, we get some amazing data, photos and videos upon successful retrieval.
 The excitement and anticipation of sending up a near space balloon is an experience like no other!